Senior Strategist of Indigenous Initiatives, Centre for Teaching, Learning, and Technology (CTLT)

 Amy is an alumna of the First Nations and Indigenous Studies Program (UBC).
 She is also a graduate of the First Nations Curriculum Concentration (FNCC) at the iSchool at UBC where she currently serves as the FNCC Coordinator.

-In her work as Sr. Strategist for Indigenous Initiatives at the Centre for Teaching, Learning and Technology (UBC), Amy continues to explore ways that Indigenous perspectives, values and contemporary contexts can be centred in the classroom and other learning spaces.
+In her work as Sr. Strategist for Indigenous Initiatives at the Centre for Teaching, Learning and Technology (UBC), Amy continues to explore ways that Indigenous perspectives, values and contemporary contexts can be centered in the classroom and other learning spaces.
 Amy is the co-developer and researcher for the educational resource What I Learned in Class Today (https://intheclass.arts.ubc.ca) and manages the development of the web based resource Indigenous Foundations ( https://indigenousfoundations.arts.ubc.ca/home/).
 Her work on these projects, combined with her own experience as an Indigenous student at UBC, underscore the need for thoughtful ways to address complexities and challenges of classroom conversations involving contentious cross-cultural discussions, particularly in relation to Indigenous concepts and curricula.